Recommended

 Angi wins on vetting and trust.
 If you are hiring someone for a major project — a kitchen remodel, a roof replacement, electrical work — the deeper screening and longer review histories give you an extra layer of confidence.
 The membership perks can also add up if you are a frequent user.

-Angi wins on speed and price.
+Thumbtack wins on speed and price.
 If you need someone quickly for a smaller job, the fast quote turnaround and lower average pricing make it the more practical choice.
 The app experience is more modern and the process has less friction.

 Neither platform is definitively better across the board.
 The right choice depends on the job.
-For a quick house cleaning, start with Angi.
+For a quick house cleaning, start with Thumbtack.
 For rewiring your kitchen, start with Angi.
 For anything in between, post on both and let the quotes guide your decision.
 Check our home services pages to get started with both platforms in your city.

 Disclosure: This post may contain affiliate links.
 We earn a commission at no additional cost to you when you purchase through our links.